 Eden also competed in the regional dog trials, and on two occasions scored well enough for the national trials.

-When working for Police Scotland in 2018, her final year of being operational, Eden sadly passed away due to a cancerous tumour.
+When working for Police Scotland in 2018, her final year of being operational, Eden sadly passed away in September 2018 due to a cancerous tumour.

 PC Peskett says “During our career together, Eden and I had the strongest of bonds, and I could trust her implicitly.
 I will never forget her determination when working, always wanting a result.
 Naturally she is greatly missed, not only by me but also my family.
 Thank you for looking after me Eden!